Thursday, November 22, 2012

 Final day in Kuala Lumpur

-The children at Breakthru Enrichment Station give a colourful performance
+The children at Breakthru Enrichment Station give a colourful performance at the end-of-year talent time and awards giving celebration |

 The last day of our stay in Malaysia was quite intensive with a number of activities: Sunday worship and preaching, lunch with members of the church council, shopping, enjoying the end-of-year talent time and awards giving celebration, as guests of honour, at Breakthru Enrichment Station (a Christian-based school for children and young people who have learning difficulties and challenges), and finally a taxi to the airport.